Year-Up-United-SPR-2025/Capstones/One_Heck_Of_A_Sandwich_Cap_2/ReadMe.md

 The development starts with a class flowchart to guide the architecture, which will be updated and maintained in the project repository as the application evolves.

 # Roadmap 🚧🥪
-1. Created a Flowchart in Draw.io with color coded packages and arrows to visualize the structure components of the project I am making.
+1. Look through the documentation and created a Flowchart in Draw.io with color coded packages and arrows to visualize the structure components of the project I am making.

 Package Structure
 ---